Clouds gathering as Trump moves markets with tweets

 Stock markets usually respond to changes in the outlook for profits.
 That’s still true, but there is a new driver of those earnings forecasts.
 We have a new thing to worry about, not just the outlook for sales, costs, interest rates and the like.
 The thing that affects equities the most these days is the latest tweet from Donald Trump.

-Trump’s latest swipe at stock markets came in the form of his promise to wage a trade war with Mexico if they don’t do what he wants.
+Trump’s latest swipe at stock markets came in the form of his promise to wage a trade war with Mexico if it does not do what he wants.
 Some analysts are baffled because Trump usually likes to tweet about the latest rise in the Dow Jones index.
 He has viewed the equity market as a barometer of his presidency.
 But he has been acting to drive the market down.
 What’s going on?

 Perhaps he likes trade wars more than he wants the stock market to go up.
 It’s possible, although probably a little fanciful, that he thinks he can push the market down for a while now and then change tack later this year and engineer a rising market through 2020, a presidential election year.
 Part of that conspiracy-type thinking has the Federal Reserve slashing interests rates in the pre-election period, partly in response to the same worries gripping stock prices.